Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Simulation Results

 \subsection{Experimental Setup}

+{\bf Datasets:} We evaluate the proposed method on the Adult~\cite{blake1998uci} and MNIST~\cite{website_MNIST} datasets.
+The MNIST dataset contains 60,000 training samples and 10,000 testing samples, while the Adult dataset contains 32,561 training samples and 16,281 testing samples.
+For the Adult dataset, missing entries are imputed using the most frequent value of the corresponding feature, and all features are normalized before training.
+In all experiments, the training data are distributed over $N=100$ clients.

-{\bf Datasets and model:} The experiments were conducted on the Adult dataset~\cite{blake1998uci}, a benchmark dataset for binary classification tasks, which contains 32,561 training samples with 14 normalized features.
-The training samples are uniformly distributed across $N = 100$ clients, with each client holding only a subset of the labels. \\ {\bf Parameter setting:} For all experiments, we set the target privacy parameter $\delta = 10^{-4}$, $\mathcal{C} = 1$.
-The Hoeffding's inequality parameter is set to $\beta = 0.25$, yielding the bound $\delta^{\prime} = 2 \exp(-2 \beta^2 N)$.
-To guarantee $(\epsilon_\ellb, \delta_\ellb)$-LDP for each client's update, Gaussian noise $\xib_{i}^{t}$ with variance $\sigma_{i,t}^2$ is added to the public submodel.
+Unless otherwise stated, all experiments are conducted under non-iid data distribution.
+For MNIST, we adopt the non-iid partition strategy in~\cite{li2019convergence}, where each client is assigned samples from only a limited number of classes, thereby yielding heterogeneous local label distributions.
+The degree of heterogeneity is controlled by the number of class labels available at each client.
+For Adult, following~\cite{li2020secure}, the training samples are distributed across the $N=100$ clients such that each client contains samples from only one class. \\ {\bf Parameter setting:} For all experiments, we set the target privacy parameter $\delta = 10^{-4}$.
+The Hoeffding's inequality parameter is set to $\beta = 0.25$, yielding the bound $\delta^{\prime} = 2 \exp(-2 \beta^2 N)$ (cf. \eqref{Lemma: Hoeffding’s Inequality}).
+To guarantee $(\epsilon_\ell, \delta_\ell)$-LDP for each client's update, Gaussian noise $\xib_{i}^{t}$ with variance $\sigma_{i,t}^2$ is added to the public submodel.
 All clients are assumed to have the same check-in probability, $p_i = p_i^t, \forall t \in [T]$.
 The total privacy of the global model, $\overline{\epsilon}_{c}^T$, is estimated using the strong composition mechanism from Theorem \ref{Thm:composition}.
+For model splitting, we adopt a fixed and commonly known partition rule during training, where each local model is divided into a private submodel and a public submodel according to a pre-specified splitting ratio $d_\alpha:d_p$.
+Following the rule of gradient clipping in \cite{abadi2016deep}, we select the value of $\mathcal{C}$ by taking the median of the norms of the unclipped gradients over the training process.
+The CNN-based experiment follows the same privacy setting, while its network architecture and training parameters are specified together with the corresponding results.

-$\textbf{Benchmark algorithms:}$ We compare the proposed MS-PAFL framework with the conventional DP-FedAvg, which does not employ model splitting or any privacy amplification mechanism.
+$\textbf{Benchmark algorithms:}$ We compare the proposed MS-PAFL framework with DP-FedAvg~\cite{li2020secure}, which does not employ model splitting or privacy amplification.
+In addition, to better isolate the contribution of structural partitioning, we report ablation results of MS-PAFL under different splitting ratios $d_\alpha/d_p$, so as to examine how the choice of public/private decomposition affects the resulting privacy--utility trade-off.